The US House majority is in play next year after a weak GOP midterm showing and recent court ruling

 The U.S. Supreme Court found last month that Alabama’s congressional map violated the Voting Rights Act, a ruling that will require the state to create a second majority-Black district that strategists in both parties believe will be safely Democratic.
 Thanks to the ruling, a similar process is likely to play out in Louisiana, giving Democrats another safe seat.

-In New York, Democrats are hopeful an ongoing lawsuit will allow them to draw new boundaries that tilt in their favor.
+In New York, Democrats are hopeful an ongoing lawsuit will allow them to draft a new political map that tilts in their favor.
+An appeals court on Thursday ordered new congressional lines to be drawn, though Republicans pledged to appeal.

 But Republicans have the advantage in North Carolina, where conservatives recently took the majority of the state Supreme Court and are expected to draw new maps that favor the GOP.
 The U.S. Supreme Court just reaffirmed the court’s power to get involved.